IELTS Individual Training and Classes

-The Listening and Speaking Module is the same for both Academic and General while Reading and Writing modules is different for both Academic and General.
+The listening and speaking module is the same for both academic and general while the reading and writing modules are different for both academic and general.

 IELTS Listening module consists of four sections, with ten questions in each section.
 Before the recording begins, you will have some time to read the questions.
 Each section is heard only once.

 IELTS Reading module consists of three sections which have various types of questions, such as multiple-choice, short-answer, labelling diagrams, identifying information, and matching information/headings.

 IELTS Writing modules are different for Academic and General tests.
 Task 1 for the Academic test requires to describe a table, chart, graph, or diagram in 150 words in 20 minutes, while Task 1 for the General test requires to write a letter for a given situation in 150 words.
 Task 2 is the same for both versions which require you to write at least 250 words in around 40 minutes.